Remixing Culture: A History of the Best Modern Theatrical Revisions of Classic Texts

 MATILDA

-Written by Roald Dahl and first published in 1988, Matilda began as the charming-yet-terrifying novel telling of Matilda's childhood.
+Written by Roald Dahl and first published in 1988, Matilda began as a charming yet terrifying novel telling of Matilda's childhood.
 We had the sugar sweetness of Miss Honey, Matilda's kindergarten teacher, the cold dismissiveness of her parents and the terror of Miss Trunchbull, the headmistress.
 It was brought to the screen in 1996, delightfully following the hero's journey of the precocious child as she discovers her magical powers.
-In 2010, the musical co-written by Australia's own Tim Minchin was born.
-Going almost full circle, and based off the success of this stage adaptation, another movie was released in 2022 — that kept clear of any twists, staying true to Minchin's clever text.
+In 2010, the musical co-written by Tim Minchin was born.
+Going almost full circle, and based on the success of this stage adaptation, another movie was released by Netflix in 2022 — one that stayed true to Minchin's clever text.

 Joan Marcus